Divergent-Discourses/tibetan_tokenizers/README.md

 # Description

-This repository contains a tokenization (word segmentation) utility for Tibetan, based on various external tokenizers. `botok_tokenizer.py` uses [BoTok, a tokenizer developed by OpenPecha](https://github.com/OpenPecha/Botok).
+This repository contains a tokenization (word segmentation) utility for Tibetan.
+It is based on [BoTok, a tokenizer developed by OpenPecha](https://github.com/OpenPecha/Botok).
 Tokenization separates raw text into machine-readable lists of individual words for subsequent NLP tasks.
+Botok aims to work on both modern and classical Tibetan and also provides PoS tags for Tibetan.
+With Botok you have to turn every file into a string, whereas `botok_tokenizer.py` simplifies that process by allowing you to point to a whole folder/directory or a single .txt file.
+It also selects just the tokenizer element of Botok, rather than the PoS tagger element, which we have not incldued in this utility.
+To run the tokenizer, place the raw text files in a folder and then run `botok_tokenizer.py`.

 ## Usage